wistia/wistia-open-docs/_posts/2012-07-03-advanced-embeds.md

 layout: post
 category: For Developers
 for_developers: true
+type: post
-post_intro: <p>We think <a href="//embed_screen.html">Wistia Super Embeds</a> are pretty awesome.
+post_intro: <p>We think <a href="//localhost:4000/embed_screen.html">Wistia Super Embeds</a> are pretty awesome.
 They make it easy for web video to look it's best.
 But sometimes our customers might be looking to do even more customization.
 This doc page will help answer some of the questions that come up with Wistia embed options.</p>
 ---